 Recurrent miscarriage, habitual abortion, or repeated pregnancy loss (RPL) is a loss of three consecutive pregnancies before 20 weeks from the last menstruation.
 About 1–2% of women may experience repeated miscarriages, and it can leave many couples physically and mentally drained (9).

-Repeated miscarriage can be due to genetic factors, autoimmune conditions, infections, anatomical problems, or other unknown reasons.
+Repeated perinatal loss can be due to genetic factors, autoimmune conditions, infections, anatomical problems, or other unknown reasons.
 You may seek expert help to identify the cause and treatment to have a healthy pregnancy in the future.

 Chance Of Miscarriage After Fetal Heartbeat